eliminmax/tiny-clear-elf/notes/further-savings-notes/arm_thumb_scratchpad.md

 The instruction is `0470a0e3`

-Because of bit-orderning and endian-ness, the bits of the instruction are processed in the opposite of what I think is the more intuative order for humans.
+Because of bit-orderning and endian-ness, the bits of the instruction are processed in the opposite of what I think is the more intuitive order for humans.

 I came up with a rather complex Python 1-liner to print the bits in an order that matches the ARM documentation: